zephyrproject-rtos/zephyr/doc/guides/arch/arm_cortex_m.rst

    * the thread's current operation *mode*

         * user or privileged execution mode
-        * presense of an active floating point context
+        * presence of an active floating point context
         * the EXC_RETURN value of the current handler context (PendSV)

    * the floating point callee-saved registers (S16 - S31) in the thread's container for FP